 Sadly, we watched Billy develop most of the symptoms attributed to Alopecia X, including the loss of fur spreading across much of his body.
 We supplemented Billy with growth hormone and did not obtain any regrowth of fur.
 Billy was tested for Cushings.
 He did not have Cushings.
 It was assumed at that point in time Billy had what the vets term “atypical Cushings”.
 However, back then, as is the case today, the “cure” for atypical Cushings was the administration of drugs designed to destroy a part of the adrenal gland in the hopes that it would bring adrenal sex hormones back into balance.
 Our vet, to his credit, did not see the wisdom of destroying Billy’s adrenal glands (even if only partially) in the hopes of growing fur.
 However, upon his strong recommendation, Billy was supplemented with melatonin.
 This continued for a period of years.
 (At this point, I would refer you to our “Hormones and the Endocrine System” section of this website for a complete explanation of our experience with Billy’s loss of fur and blackened skin.)

-Supplementation with melatonin is a dangerous proposition.
 The sex hormone imbalance characterized by atypical Cushings must be addressed by specific measures to inhibit those sex hormones in excess, and the supplementation of sex hormones which are deficient.
 Destruction of the adrenal gland in order to balance sex hormones, as recommended by the veterinary community at large, is ill-advised as it fails to remedy sex hormone deficiency and can cause great physical harm to the patient.
+Supplementation with melatonin is ineffective, and worse yet, a dangerous proposition.
 Failure to promptly and properly address Billy’s sex hormone imbalance, as well as years of misguided supplementation with melatonin, resulted in Billy developing type 2 diabetes.
-During the time period of 2006-2016, the incidence of type 2 diabetes in dogs climbed 80%.
+During the time period of 2006-2016, the incidence of type 2 diabetes in dogs has climbed 80%.
 Suffice it to say that the veterinary profession is so far off the mark with respect to their diagnosis and treatment of Alopecia X and/or atypical Cushings, this so-called “cosmetic” condition has become a serious life-threatening situation for our best friends.

 We don’t want to leave this topic without addressing the subject of food allergies.
 Testing for food allergies is being reported to us more and more by our readership.
 We did go through a process with Billy which was designed to determine whether his alopecia and skin lesions were the result of an allergy to any food he was consuming.
 Billy was a poor eater, and we had him on a home-cooked diet for years.
 He also took several supplements, designed to make sure he was not deficient in any vitamins or minerals required for his optimal health.
 Billy had chronic diarrhea, and our vet prescribed a low daily dose of the antibiotic metronidazole which seemed to alleviate most of his GI tract symptoms.
 However, we were never comfortable with this ongoing use of antibiotics, in light of the fact that antibiotic resistance is recognized as a serious health issue which must always be considered.